FoteinosMerg/deliverable/index.rst

         var_2.allocate(pb, "var_2");
         ...

 We can then specify that the first *n* variables constitute primary input (i.e., public instance) as follows:

 .. code-block:: c

         pb.set_input_sizes(n);

-in which case the last *m - n* variables will correspond to the auxiliary input (i.e., secret witness).
+in which case the last *m - n* variables will correspond to auxiliary input (i.e., secret witness).
 It is then straightforward to impose quadratic constraints on the above allocated variables by means of the ``add_r1cs_constraint`` method.
 For example, a constraint ``var_1 * var_1 = var_3`` would be enforced as follows:

 .. code-block:: c

         pb.add_r1cs_constraint(r1cs_constraint<FieldT>(var_1, var_1, var_3));

 After imposing further constraints, the resulting circuit is finally exported:

 .. code-block:: c